-Well, you can make them fit your style with any pattern or color combos.
+Well, you can make them fit your style with any pattern or color combo.
 Imagination is the limit!

-How to Make a Flash Bouncer at Home?
+How to Make a DIY Flash Bounce at Home?

-Here I’ll show you how I made my flash bouncer for any DSLR Cameras with built-in flashes.
+Here I’ll show you how I made my DIY flash bounce for any DSLR Camera with built-in flashes.

 On the web, there are other ways to solve this but I wanted one like a stainless steel scoop so I could concentrate and redirect the light straight up.

 - Gray cardboard with a thickness that fits into the flash slot